 What is a Health Spending Account (HSA)?

-A Health Spending Account or Health Care Spending Account is a simple and effective system for Canadian employers to provide tax-free health care and dental benefits to their employees and their family which is flexible and help save money.
+An Health Spending Account (or Health Care Spending Account) is a simple system for Canadian employers to provide tax-free health and dental benefits to their employees and their families, with benefits for both parties.

-This may be considered an investment by employers who want their staff to feel more protection.
+An health spending account should be considered an investment by employers in their staff.
 This will result in happier employees who contribute to the growth of the business.

 A Health Care Spending Account is also referred as Health Care Expenses Account, Private Health Spending Plan, Private Health Services Plan, Costs Plus, Lifestyle Spending Account or Health Care Spending Account.